-Even our website the Casino Blacks is created from the love and passion for All Blacks, that is why we have created this special dedication page for all fans of New Zealand rugby and All Blacks.
+Even our website the www.casinoblacks.com is created from the love and passion for All Blacks, that is why we have created this special dedication page for all fans of New Zealand rugby and All Blacks.

 From the start to the present, everything about the New Zealand Rugby is here.

 The game of rugby has a long history in this country, dating back to the 13th century.
-As soon as human started playing games, ball games became popular soon in the ancient world.
+As soon as humans started playing games, ball games became popular soon in the ancient world.

-The Māori tribes were playing a ball game called ki-o-rahi, which is mostly resembled rugby football.
-Various codes of ki-o-rahi were followed in New Zealand in the years till the European came.
+The Māori tribes were playing a ball game called ki-o-Rahi, which mostly resembled rugby football.
+Various codes of ki-o-Rahi were followed in New Zealand in the years till the Europeans came.

 Established in 1863, the Christchurch Football Club is the country’s oldest rugby club.

 Charles John Monro, son of David Monro, first introduced rugby football in New Zealand in the year 1870.
 He encountered this game while studying at Christ College, London.